 Available from a limited number of universities, a bachelor's degree in mechanical engineering earned through a distance learning program requires students use everyday technologies for educational purposes.
 Students may contact professors and teaching assistants via email, instant messaging and web cameras.
 Academic requirements vary between distance learning programs.
 Some institutions offering mechanical engineering bachelor's degrees have students appear on campus a few times each semester for academic advising.
 Other distance learning programs in mechanical engineering require students complete examinations and laboratory coursework at an approved college or university.

-Students earning online bachelor's degrees in mechanical engineering are expected to be knowledgeable on subjects relating to science and mathematics, such as physics, calculus and chemistry.
-Distance learning undergraduate education in mechanical engineering also includes courses in engineering applications, thermodynamics and materials science:
+Students earning online bachelor's degrees are expected to be knowledgeable on subjects relating to science and mathematics, such as physics, calculus and chemistry.
+Distance learning undergraduate education in mechanical engineering also includes courses in engineering applications, thermodynamics and materials science, along with:

 - Noise control

 - Engineering design